robbert-vdh/yabridge/README.md

 Aside from that, these are some known caveats:

+- Plugins by **KiloHearts** have file descriptor leaks while esync is enabled, or at least they have on my machine.
+This sadly cannot be fixed in yabridge.
+  Simply unset `WINEESYNC` while using yabridge if this is an issue.
 - Most recent **iZotope** plugins don't have a functional GUI in a typical Wine setup.
 This is sadly something that can't be fixed on yabridge's side and I have not yet been able to figure out a way to reliably make these plugins